threefoldfoundation/tft-stellar/specs/tfta_selling/readme.md

 amount= (F)
 ```

-## Trade offercreation
+## Trade offer creation

 A logged in user can create a trade offer by supplying the amount of TFTA and the wanted price in USD.

 A list of open trade offers grouped by price with the total amount next to it is also shown to have the user make its price decision.